 In 2020, the Network responded quickly to the disruptions in the food system from the coronavirus pandemic.
 We helped farmers who had lost their markets connect with new buyers, including facilitating direct-to-consumer purchasing and assisting emergency feeding programs that distribute fresh food sourced from farmers of color to people hard-hit by the pandemic.
 The Network also supported farmers in adopting COVID-19 safety protocols and answered many questions.

 This project is supported in part by a three-year grant for the Farmers of Color Network from the W.K.
-Kellogg Foundation, as well as The Fund to Build Grassroots Power at Windward Fund, the 11th Hour Project, and the Seeds, Soul and Culture Fund/New Field Foundation.
+Kellogg Foundation, as well as The Fund to Build Grassroots Power at Windward Fund, the 11th Hour Project, and the Seeds, Soil and Culture Fund/New Field Foundation.

 Interested in Joining the Network?